TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 <sup>Example of a signal flattened at the peaks and troughs due to clamping.</sup>
 {.center}

-Clipping usually happens out of negligence for the dynamic range.
+Clipping usually happens due to neglecting the dynamic range.
 It can be addressed by scaling down the signal (achieved by multiplying samples by a factor < 1) or by using [dynamic range compression](https://en.wikipedia.org/wiki/Dynamic_range_compression) (loud noises are dampened, soft noises are left unchanged).

 ### Clicks

 Clicks (aka pops) occur when a signal behaves discontinuously with large differences between samples.
-This difference forces the hardware speaker to vibrate quickly… too quickly.
+This difference forces the speaker hardware to vibrate quickly… too quickly.

 ![Jumpy jumpy signal is bad bad.](/img/posts/misc/dsp/click.jpg){.w-90}
 {.center}